 This course is available in English only.
-Participants will receive a wallet card and certificate of completion after successfully finishing the course.
+Participants will receive a wallet card and record of completion after successfully finishing the course.

 - After completing this training, you should be able to: